How SaaS Startups Can Acquire Early Adopters To Drive Growth

 Your customer acquisition campaign should start in these areas.

 For instance, suppose you’re developing a work organization or project management software and want to search for specialists to test it.
 In that case, you may list down names of experts who could enjoy your service.
-Then contact them through online communities.
-Introduce your app briefly and provide trial links for them.
+Then contact them through online communities or through email marketing.
+Introduce your app briefly and provide exclusive trial links for them.

-Shopify’s SEO lead Kevin Indig uses social media groups to showcase his content and gain visitors.
+Shopify’s SEO lead Kevin Indig uses social media groups to showcase his content, gain visitors, and increase user engagement.
 He claims that not being overly forceful with sales messaging and not advertising straight away are the keys to his success.

-The best strategy is to produce high-quality content and contribute useful insights and expertise to the community.
+The best marketing strategy for your new product is to produce high-quality content and contribute useful insights and expertise to the community.

 Simultaneously, you can take note of the members’ general sentiment of the industry, their pain points, and their desired remedies.
 Those are incredibly important data to gather.
-It may even help shape your product roadmap and feature planning.
+It may even help you shape a product led growth strategy to entice new customers through the solutions you provide and improve your customer retention rate in the future.

 After building some credibility, make your pitch.
 Encourage your audience to try your software by solving their difficulties.

 Remember to ask for user adoption feedback.
-While most of your early SaaS adopters may not participate, some might.
-Especially if they see the potential of your solution that could help their company’s growth.
+While most of your early adopters may not participate, some might.
+Especially if they see the potential of your SaaS product that could help their company’s growth.

 Only a few alternative sites can deliver premium users eager to adopt your program and provide valuable input before a full launch.